Best Money Market Account Rates on SaveBetter in June 2023

 Fees (or lack thereof).

-Some financial institutions charge monthly maintenance fees, which can quickly eat into your savings.
-Make sure you understand any fees that are associated with an account — or choose one that doesn’t charge any.
-There are no fees to open or maintain a money market deposit account through SaveBetter.
+Some financial institutions charge monthly maintenance fees that can quickly eat into your savings.
+Make sure you thoroughly understand what fees, if any, are associated with an account, although it’s much better to choose one that doesn’t charge any.
+There are no fees levied to open or maintain a money market deposit account on Raisin.

 Limit